5 Key Borrower Benefits

 2. The more you borrow, the bigger your share of earnings.

 Investor-owned lenders pay dividends to their stockholders based on their ownership shares in the company.
-As an example, take a look at last year’s patronage payout.
-Alabama Farm Credit had a successful year in 2018, and we were pleased to share our earnings with our borrowers by returning 62.05 percent of last year's patronage sourced net income as patronage.
-That payout was a record for Alabama Farm Credit, totaling $9.38 million cash dividend payment to our stockholders.
-Alabama Farm Credit has a long history of paying patronage — we have returned more than $92 million in patronage to our stockholders since 1999.
+As an example, take a look at last year’s dividend payout.
+Alabama Farm Credit had a successful year in 2021, and we were pleased to share our earnings with our borrowers.
+That payout was a record for Alabama Farm Credit, totaling $12.20 million cash dividend payment to our stockholders.
+Alabama Farm Credit has a long history of paying dividends — we have returned more than $100 million in dividends to our stockholders over the past 10 years.

 3. These payouts lower your effective interest rate.